spokestack/spokestack.io/content/docs/Design/script-storyboard-responses.md

 draft: false
 ---

-The next step after creating an [experience map](/docs/Design/map-out-integration) that includes voice actions or responses is to start writing a script.
-When a user expresses an intent and your app responds, we call this interaction a **turn**.
-Your script will represent dialog for turns you defined in your experience map.
+The next step after creating a multi-modal [experience map](/docs/Design/map-out-integration) is to write a script.
+When users express an `intent` and your app responds, we call this interaction a `turn`.
+Your script will represent dialog for `turns` defined in your experience map.

 ## Setting the scene

 Identify the starting point of your experience map and provide some context.
 Format contextual clues in italics.

-- What's going through their mind?
+- What might the user be thinking about?
 - What are they trying to do?
-- Think back to any scenarios you created during discovery.
-Where are they currently in the flow?
+- Where are they currently in the flow?
 - Have they granted the necessary permissions?

 Here's an example:

 _The user has gone through onboarding and has their microphone on.
 They are familiar with using the app including voice commands.
 In this scenario, the app is open in the background on their phone.
 They are currently in the middle of a recorded run with their phone in an armband.
-To speak to MyRunBuddy, they move their arm towards their face._
+To speak to the fitness tracker, they move their arm towards their face._

 ## Writing a Script

-Using the context of the scene, for each turn in your experience map, repeat the following steps:
+Keep the context of this scene for each turn in mind when reviewing your experience map.
+With this in mind, repeat the following steps:

 ### 1. Select an Intent or Gesture

-Give your user a clear label and, again, be descriptive.
+Give your user a clear label.
+Be descriptive.
 Specify whether this is a new or return user.
 Treat this like you would any other script by bolding the user's name and following it with a colon.
-Use quotes to differentiate between a user's intents and gestures.
+Use quotes to differentiate between a user's `intents` and gestures.
 Include descriptions of what you would expect to happen on the screen in [square brackets].
 Keep these broad and don't make any specific UI decisions at this point.

 Here's an example: